bei1994/Recurrent-Attention-Model/README.md

 ![scalars translated](/images/tensorboard/scalars_translated.png)

-I use trained models to do testing and generate images.
-Generated images [center_test images](/results/center/test/) and [translated test images](/results/translated/test/).
+I use trained models to test and generate images.
+Generated images are [center_test images](/results/center/test/) and [translated test images](/results/translated/test/).
 If you want, you can directly download my log files to load my trained models for [center model](/results/center/logs/saver/) and [traslated model](/results/translated/logs/saver/).
 One test batch size is 32, prediction accuracy is 100%.
 I use first 30 generated images to make gifs.
 These gifs are as follows:

 ### Testing